 The Rundetaarn in Copenhagen is a remarkable building to visit when in the City.
-Not only can you explore its uniqueness and architecture for itself but at the top you get a great view over the whole of the capital of Denmark and beyond.
+I enjoyed it not only for exploring its uniqueness and architecture in itself but at the top you get a great view over the whole of the capital of Denmark and beyond.
 Looking out over the rooftops.

 Throughout the years the tower and the ramp have been used for many purposes.
 It’s been used for shelter during bombardments, cars have been driven up the ramp and every spring the Round Tower organises a unicycle race up the Spiral Walk.

 Half way up the tower you’ll find the library, once holding the entire University book collection.
 Today the library is used as a gallery and concert venue.

 And then we finally reach the observation deck on the top of the Rundetaarn.
 At 34.8 m above street level the sun is greeting us, time to sit down and take it all in.
 It was too bad we couldn’t visit the observatory itself as it opens from October.

 But anyway it has been worth it.
 Look at the views!
 Can’t complain about that I think.